blender-to-gmstudio/blender-gms-vtx-buffer/README.md

 To export the vertex format, tick `Export Object Data`.
 This generates an additional .json file which contains a description of the vertex format.
 The format description can be found under the key `blmod/mesh_data/format`.

-The add-on does not currently come with any code for GameMaker.
-Many examples will be added to and explained in the wiki.

 ### Advanced